calchiwo/WodiNote/README.md

 This project is licensed under the [MIT License](LICENSE) : see the LICENSE file for details.

-Y

-WodiNote is a secure notes application built to keep your thoughts truly private.
-All notes are fully offline and encrypted using AES-256-GCM, so only you can access them.

----

 WodiNote started as WodiWebify, and now it’s a fully polished notes app designed to give you total privacy and control over your information.